JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 Changes the palette that a rich edit control uses for its display window.
 ```
-FUNCTION SetReadOnly (BYVAL fReadOnly AS LONG) AS LONG
+FUNCTION SetReadOnly (BYVAL fReadOnly AS LONG) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |